-Students planning to withdraw from the DNP program must email a formal letter to the Program Director informing them of this decision.
-The Program Director will initiate a formal letter of reply noting withdrawal status.
-Students planning to withdraw from the university should work with their advisor and contact the registrar's office to initiate proper procedures.
+Students planning to withdraw from the DNP program must email a formal letter to the program director informing them of this decision.
+The program director will initiate a formal letter of reply noting withdrawal status.
+Students planning to withdraw from the University should work with their advisor and contact the registrar's office to initiate proper procedures.
+Students with financial aid should contact their financial advisor for implications of withdrawing from the University and inform financial aid if the withdrawal occurs.
+Students also must also drop all course to avoid full charges for courses dropped.

-Leave of Absence:
+Leave of Absence

 Leaves of absence are granted for a minimum of one semester or a maximum of one year.
-For a leave of absence, students should write a formal request to the School of Nursing Admission Progression Retention & Grievance Committee.
+For a leave of absence, students should write a formal request to the School of Nursing Admission Progression Retention & Grievance Committee, specifying the reason for the necessary leave and the expected date of return.
+Students may return prior to their stated date by contacting the program director for an agreeable time to return.

 Students must be in good academic standing at the time of the leave of absence.
 If students are not in good academic standing they may not apply for LOA but will be dismissed if they do not enroll for the following semester.
-Consideration for re-enrollment would be requested through the APRG committee.
+Consideration for re-enrollment would be requested through the APRG Committee.

-Leaves of absence must be approved by the academic advisor and the DNP program director as well as the Admission Progression Retention & Grievance Committee.
+Leaves of absence must be approved by the academic advisor and the DNP program director as well as the Admission, Progression, Retention & Grievance Committee.
 Time spent on leave of absence is included in the total time taken to complete the degree.

-Continuous enrollment is required unless leave of absence is approved.
+Continuous enrollment is required unless leave of absence is approved or students are awaiting the next course in their sequence to be offered.
 Since the program runs year round, students must take a leave of absence for any semester they are not in attendance.
-At the end of the leave of absence, the student must notify the School of Nursing Admission Progression Retention & Grievance Committee of their intent to return or not to return.
-A student failing to register at the conclusion of the stated leave period is withdrawn from the program and the University, and must reapply for admission unless the leave is extended by the School of Nursing Admission Progression Retention & Grievance Committee.
+At the end of the leave of absence, the student must notify the School of Nursing Admission, Progression, Retention & Grievance Committee of their intent to return or not to return.
+A student failing to register at the conclusion of the stated leave period or the next sequential course offering in their program is withdrawn from the program and the University, and must reapply for admission unless the leave is extended by the School of Nursing Admission, Progression, Retention & Grievance Committee.